powsybl/.github/profile/README.md

 More comfortable with Python?
 Use our PowSyBl Python binding called PyPowSyBl, which utilizes our industrial Java blocks.

-PowSyBl is part of the [LF Energy Foundation](https://www.lfenergy.org), a project of The Linux Foundation that supports open-source innovation projects to accelerate the Energy Transition.
+PowSyBl is part of the [LF Energy](https://www.lfenergy.org), a project of The Linux Foundation that supports open-source innovation projects to accelerate the energy transition.